ericjenn/working-groups/safety-related-profile/documents/sow.md

 #### Rationale

-The compliance of the SR profile with its requirements and the fact that the requirements are expressed from the user's needs, leads to the satisfaction of the user's needs.
+The compliance of the SR profile with its requirements and the fact that the requirements are expressed from the end users' needs, leads to the satisfaction of the end users' needs.

 #### Activity overview

 Guidelines for the development of the SR profile are first written thanks to a proof of concept that consists in developing a limited subset of the SR profile.
 Then, these guidelines are used to develop the SR profile graph semantics, the semantics of the operators of the SR profile scope, the exchange format and the reference implementation.
-Finally, the SR profile is verified against the requirements and validated against the user's needs.
+The SR profile constituents shall be verifiable against their requirements (verification) and against the end users' needs (validation).

 #### Inputs